staterijndael/ethereum_subscriber/README.md

 This approach will be suitable in case when you're launching program in a short-term.
 Approach does not consume many resources and might work fast enough, cause handler does not need to save data in distributed storage everytime, it saves only minimum data about subscription block and count of transactions, you can use memory storage for this approach.
-But if you`re planning to keep program long keepalive time Greedy approach will be more convenient and effective for you
+But if you are planning to keep program long keepalive time `Greedy approach` will be more convenient and effective for you

 <img alt="gopher-in-glasses" src="doc/releasing_approach.png" width="851" height="696">